tufts-ml/Mech4Mech/README.md

 The user also has as choice to plot a segment of the data that has the highest density regions of mechanistic reasoning.
 The user can specify the the number of time steps in the region.

-Please see the ArXiv paper Sec.
+Please see the paper Sec.
 V Tool demonstration and user recommendations for more details on considerations prior to tool use.

 ## **For Researchers: Replicating ArXiv Paper Results**

 **Train/Test data used in ArXiv paper:**

 Our dataset MechTalk consists of 10 student problem-solving conversations consiting of 5 student groups.
-The problems are all from a Thermodynamics and Fluid Dynamics course at Tufts University.
+The problems are all from a Thermodynamics and Fluid Dynamics course.
 Each student group was presented with one specialized and one general problem (i.e. recieved by all student groups).

 Training data from our paper can be found --> data/unsupervised_inference/training Test data from our paper can be found --> data/unsupervised_inference/test_new_problem and data/unsupervised_inference/test_seen_problem